 We stayed at Grand Hotel Trento for three weeks and it played a great role in our trip.
 This 4-star hotel in Trento features all the basic services and facilities and is a perfect family hotel in Trentino.

-Rooms are spacious and comfortable, they include air-conditioning/heating system, the WiFi is free and fast, and the private bathroom modern and new.
+Rooms are spacious and comfortable, they include air-conditioning/heating system, the WiFi is free and fast, and the private bathroom is modern and new.

 Mid-range – Hotel Aquila D’Oro